US stocks sink and oil prices rise as worries about AI, inflation and possible war hit Wall Street

 The number was so much worse than expected that it could help persuade the Federal Reserve to hold off longer on its cuts to interest rates.
 Lower rates would give the economy and prices for investments a boost, but they risk worsening inflation at the same time.

-In the bond market, the yield on the 10-year Treasury was at 3.98%.
-It swiveled higher following the inflation report, but it’s down from its 4.02% level late Thursday.
+In the bond market, the yield on the 10-year Treasury was at 3.97%.
+It briefly swiveled higher following the inflation report, but it’s down from its 4.02% level late Thursday.
+Treasury yields often fall when nervousness is high and investors are moving into investments that are considered safer.

 ln stock markets abroad, indexes were mixed in Europe and Asia.
-South Korea’s Kospi fell 1% from its latest record, and Hong Kong’s Hang Seng rose 0.9% in two of the world’s larger moves.
+South Korea’s Kospi fell 1% from its latest record, and the United Kingdom's FTSE 100 rose 0.8% in two of the world’s larger moves.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.